taxjarsam/taxjar-developers/source/integrations/sales-tax-calculations.md

 **We recommend providing the customer’s shipping address for the `to_` parameters.**

-There are scenarios when this may not apply:
+There are a couple scenarios when this may not apply:

 * If you’re selling [digital / virtual products](https://blog.taxjar.com/sales-tax-digital-products/) or SaaS subscriptions, consider using the customer’s billing address.